ABOUT THE ONF AMBASSADORS PROGRAM

 to engage with and inspire new people to contribute to ONF projects

-The A-Team is the Ambassadors Program’s 7-member body that oversees and manages the program.
+The A-Team is the Ambassadors Program’s 5-member body that oversees and manages the program.
 The A-Team is tasked to ensure that the Ambassadors program runs smoothly and that Ambassadors are fully supported.
-It is formed by 1 Permanent Member and 6 Elected Members.
-The Permanent Member is appointed by the Community Steering Team lead.
-The Elected Members are directly nominated and elected by the entire community.
+The A-Team members are directly nominated and elected by the entire community.
 More information about the A-Team governance can be found here.

 A-TEAM DUTIES AND FUNCTIONS: